Crypto

 While these decorative styles are less common in contemporary galleries, the juxtaposition between an ornate patterned frame and a modern piece of art can create a nice visual tension.

-Color is the most crucial consideration of a frame, but width, material, and the mat can affect whether a color is a good choice.
+How to Choose the Right Frame Color Color is the most crucial consideration of a frame, but width, material, and mat can affect whether a color is a good choice.
 A red-stained wood frame is very different from a red plastic frame.

 And while a thin gold frame may be chic and contemporary, a wide, heavy gold frame is more old-fashioned.

-If you want to choose a bold color but are concerned it will distract from the artwork; then a mat can create a visual separation between the two.
+If you want to choose a bold color but are concerned it will distract from the artwork, then a mat can create a visual separation between the two.

 You don't need to match specific colors in your painting to the frame color.
 Consider your existing room decor and how a frame matches or compliments the overall style.